-Last time on Quick Tips, we looked at councillor and counsellor, led and lead, can not and cannot, compliments and complements, by wrote and by rote.
-This time around, we’re back with Quick Tips 4: British Edition!
+Last time on Way With Words, we looked at councillor and counsellor, led and lead, can not and cannot, compliments and complements, by wrote and by rote.
+This time around, we’re back with Way With Words 4: British Edition!
 These five tips should sound familiar to any transcribers based in the UK…

 Round and Around